gfldex/perl6-concurrent-file-find/README.md

 ### sub find-simple

-Same as `find` but without filter options, always recursive, follows existing symlinks (no loop detection yet).
+Same as `find` but without filter options, always recursive, follows existing symlinks (no loop detection yet) and no sorting.
 Faster and may contain less bugs.
 It may throw `X::IO::StaleSymlink`.

 #### Arguments